Wielded rarity

 Wielded power

-Open the weapon tool when the object is famous because it is carried into battle, inherited by champions, or feared for what it does in a scene.
+Open the armament tool when the object is famous because it is carried into battle, inherited by champions, or feared for what it does in a scene.

 Joined power